On this page

 As a small donor country committed to development that works, we’re carefully targeting our efforts to where we can make a real difference.

-The geographic focus for New Zealand’s aid is our Pacific neighbourhood.
+The geographic focus for New Zealand’s IDC is our Pacific neighbourhood.
 We invest close to 60% of our development funding within the Pacific region.
-We achieve global reach through targeted aid to developing countries where New Zealand has strategic interests.
-Beyond the Pacific, our aid focuses on initiatives in ASEAN countries.
-We also support projects in Africa, Latin America and the Caribbean.
+We achieve global reach through targeted development cooperation to developing countries where New Zealand has strategic interests.
+Beyond the Pacific, our development cooperation focuses on initiatives in ASEAN countries.
+We also support projects in Africa, Latin America, the Caribbean, Eastern Europe, Asia and the Middle East.

-Our aid programme reaches more than 150 countries through partnerships with international aid organisations and multilateral agencies, including in response to disasters and conflict.
+Our IDC programme reaches more than 150 countries through partnerships with international aid organisations and multilateral agencies, including in response to disasters and conflict.

 How we work

-We're committed to making our aid effective and to delivering value for investment of taxpayer funds.
+We're committed to making our development cooperation effective and to delivering value for investment of taxpayer funds.

 International best practice and the global development agenda inform the way we work.
 The Sustainable Development Goals apply to all countries.
-New Zealand will contribute to achievement of the goals through a combination of domestic action, international leadership on global policy issues, and supporting countries through the New Zealand Aid Programme.
+New Zealand will contribute to achievement of the goals through a combination of domestic action, international leadership on global policy issues, and supporting countries through the New Zealand IDC programme.

 Find out more about New Zealand’s approach to the Sustainable Development Goals.

-The Organisation for Economic Cooperation and Development (OECD) provide guidance for its members to enhance quality and effectiveness of their aid programmes.
-The last Development Assistance Committee (DAC) peer review of the New Zealand Aid Programme was completed in 2023(external link).
+The Organisation for Economic Cooperation and Development (OECD) provide guidance for its members to enhance quality and effectiveness of their development cooperation programmes.
+The last Development Assistance Committee (DAC) peer review of the New Zealand IDC programme was completed in 2023(external link).

 The Global Partnership for Effective Development Cooperation and, in the Pacific, the Forum Compact (also known as the Cairns Compact) recognise the wide range of government and non-government contributors to development and set out principles for achieving effective development.
-The New Zealand Aid Programme was peer reviewed by the Forum Compact in 2015(external link).
+The New Zealand IDC programme was peer reviewed by the Forum Compact in 2015.

 Read more about the Global Partnership(external link)